 People with psoriasis often describe the itchy feeling that psoriasis causes as burning, biting, and painful.
-Up to 90 percent of people with psoriasis say they itch, according to the National Psoriasis Foundation (NPF).
+Recent studies show that about 60-90% of people with psoriasis say they itch.

-For many people with psoriasis, itching is the most annoying symptom of the condition.
-It can be severe enough to disrupt your sleep, destroy your concentration, and ruin your sex life.
-Here’s why you itch and how to relieve the discomfort so you can focus on your life.
+For many people with psoriasis, itching (known as pruritus) is one of the most frustrating symptoms of the condition.
+It can be severe enough to disrupt your sleep and concentration and even interfere with your sex or personal life.

-The itch is caused by psoriasis scales, flakiness, and inflamed skin.
-However, it’s also possible to itch in areas of your body that aren’t covered by psoriasis scales.
+Itching can also be caused by external factors, such as clothing or other irritants, that may cause increased scratching and stress.
+It’s also possible to itch in areas of your body that aren’t covered by psoriasis scales.

 Stress is another itching trigger.
 When you’re under stress, you’re more likely to have a psoriasis flare, which can set off another bout of itching.

 Weather conditions can also influence itching.
 In particular, very dry conditions and warm weather have both been known to trigger or exacerbate itchiness.

 No matter how bad the itching gets, try not to scratch or pick at your plaques.
 Scratching can make you bleed and worsen psoriasis.